Korea Free Trade Agreement (KORUS)

 The Korea Free Trade Agreement (KORUS) went into effect on March 15, 2012.
 Most Korean industrial and consumer goods currently enter the United States free of duty and the merchandise processing fee (MPF) and by 2016 that figure will grow to over 95 percent.

 If you have filled out a certification of origin but cannot substantiate the originating status of the goods therein, you are required to notify all recipients of said certification and the country of export.

 To learn more about how to claim preference on these goods, select the following:

-Any claim for preferences under the Korea Free Trade Agreement must be supported by a Certification of Origin attesting to the imported product’s originating status.
-This link provides a PDF template demonstrating how such a Certification of Origin can be structured.
+Any claim for preferences under the Korea Free Trade Agreement must be supported by a Certificate of Origin attesting to the imported product’s originating status.
+This link provides a PDF template demonstrating how such a Certificate of Origin can be structured.
 The template is fillable, and users may elect to use it.
 Its use, or adherence to its structure, is in no way compulsory.
 Nevertheless, pursuant to the relevant regulations, all of the data elements specified therein must still be provided upon request to CBP in connection with a claim for preferential tariff treatment.

 As an alternate to the Certification of Origin template, a free-form certification can be used by Korean producers and exporters, and US importers, when attesting that their goods meet the requirements of the Korea FTA.

 Harmonized Tariff Schedule of the United States (HTSUS) - Korea FTA General Notes 33